klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 We provide an example (using the previously defined ControlService) along with a unit test (example6c.cpp)

+<a name="example-7"></a>
-## Example 7: The EventTransformForward
+## Example 7: The EventTransformForwarder

-We are going to introduce the ```kpsr::EvenTransformForwarder``` which is an optimised forwarding helper class.
+We are going to introduce the ```kpsr::EventTransformForwarder``` which is an optimised forwarding helper class.
 Its purpose is to optimise memory allocation and callstack when processing events, transforming and forwarding them.

-So, in the next example a ```kpsr::EvenTransformForwarder``` object obtains the size of a string and publishes it.
+So, in the next example a ```kpsr::EventTransformForwarder``` object obtains the size of a string and publishes it.

 ```cpp
 #include <iostream>